About Pennsylvania Partnerships for Children

 How We Work to Build Better Futures

 Pennsylvania Partnerships for Children advocates for data-driven, research-based investments that support a child’s health, education, family stability, and overall well-being.
-For nearly 30 years, PPC has led the Annie E. Casey Foundation’s KIDS COUNT® project in Pennsylvania.
+For over 30 years, PPC has led the Annie E. Casey Foundation’s KIDS COUNT® project in Pennsylvania.

 Jim Casey, founder of the United Parcel Service, or UPS, established the Annie E. Casey Foundation in 1948 with his three siblings in honor of their mother, who provided a nurturing, supportive environment after the death of their father.
 Beginning with supporting a camp for disadvantaged children, the Annie E. Casey Foundation today creates a brighter future for the nation’s young people by developing solutions to strengthen families, build paths to economic opportunity, and transform struggling communities into safer and healthier places to live, work, and grow.